CleanroomMC/GroovyScript-Docs/docs/groovyscript/mods/enderio/alloysmelter.md

         output(Collection<ItemStack>)
         ```

     - `#!groovy float`.
 Sets the experience gained by taking the output item out of the Alloy Smelter.
 Requires greater than or equal to 0.
+(Default `0.0f`).

         ```groovy
         xp(float)
         ```

     - `#!groovy RecipeLevel`.
 Sets the minimum required machine tier of the recipe.
+(Default `RecipeLevel.IGNORE`).

         ```groovy
         tierAny()